Master in Innovation Management

 Initiate and manage innovation projects and know all about their issues

 To be able to innovate, you not only need good ideas, but you need to know how to sell them.
 And to start a business, it’s not always enough to have a good idea: knowledge of management and market strategies are often needed to develop a viable business model.
-In the ÉTS Master of Engineering with a Concentration in Innovation Management, you will develop all these skills, and many more!
+In the ÉTS Master in Engineering with a Concentration in Innovation Management, you will develop all these skills, and many more!

 Why should you choose this program?
 To make yourself stand out from other candidates, to start your own business on the right foot, or to launch that project you’ve dreamed about for a long time!
 This master's program was designed to give you a strategic, global vision of managing innovation and technological change.